shilad/wikibrain/tutorial/web-api.md

  * `success`: A boolean of true or false indicating whether the API call succeeded.
  * `message`: If the call does not succeed (`success` if `false`), message will contain an error message.
 Otherwise, it will contain contain the empty string.
+ * `diagnostics`: Shows the cpuTime and userTime required to complete the call.
+In the future this may be used to rate limit clients.

 JSON representation of articles share a common format containing "articleId", "lang", and "title" keys (as well as additional keys relevant to the particular API call).
 For example: